 - The student must have passed the prerequisite course with a grade of C or better when enrolling in an upper-level course (3000 or above).

 - All adjunct courses required for any major-minor sequence must be passed with a grade of C or better and may not be taken pass/fail.

-- Students who make less than a grade of C in a mass communications core course or a course required in a mass communications major-minor sequence must repeat and pass the course with a grade of C or better prior to graduation or prior to taking any course for which this course is a prerequisite.
+- Students who make less than a grade of C in a media and communication core course or a course required in a media and communication major-minor sequence must repeat and pass the course with a grade of C or better prior to graduation or prior to taking any course for which this course is a prerequisite.

 - All students must have a 2.5 GPA (2.25 GPA for media strategies majors) at the end of the semester before entering the second required course in the major-minor sequence or enrolling in an internship or practicum in their major.

 - The second required course in the major-minor sequence is ADV 3312 for advertising, EMC 3315 for electronic media and communications, JOUR 3310 and 3312 for all concentrations of journalism, MCOM 3300 for media strategies, and PR 3311 for public relations.